abhissha/togaf/materials/1introconcepts.md

 - Better return on existing investment, reduced risk for future investment
 - Faster, simpler, and cheaper procurement

-### What are the benefits of an Enterprise Architecture?
+### What specifically would prompt the development of an Enterprise Architecture?
 - Business-driven initiatives to enable business transformation; for example, to leverage digital services and products as revenue generating assets
 - Technology-driven initiatives for efficiency and cost reduction; for example, technology consolidation initiatives, where the consolidation destination can be physical, virtual, or a combination
 - Merger or acquisition, where the return on investment is only realized after technology efficiencies are realized